 Airborne emissions and external gamma radiation data indicate that the radioactive aerosol concentration and gamma dose rates have varied significantly from facility to facility and in various sections of the site.
 The location where maximum exposure to thorium occurred was not the same location where maximum exposure to uranium occurred.
-The same is true for radium and radon/ progeny.
-This difficulty is addressed in this TBD by dividing FMPC into smaller areas, which are designated Exposure Areas (EAs), on a grid that provides a realistic estimated representation of radiological conditions where employees might have worked.
+The same is true for radium and radon progeny.
+This difficulty is addressed by dividing FMPC into smaller areas, which are designated Exposure Areas (EAs), on a grid that provides a realistic estimated representation of radiological conditions where employees might have worked.
 Figure 4-1 shows the FMPC site plan with the grid.
 Table 4-1 lists major facilities in each EA.
-This TBD presents airborne radionuclide intake rates in Table 4-2.
-A spreadsheet (ORAUT 2014) documents the various calculations that were used to develop annual exposures and intake rates for each source, EA, and year combination.
-The maximum site wide annual intakes are assigned in the Interactive RadioEpidemiological Program (IREP) as a lognormal distribution with a geometric standard deviation (GSD) of 3.0.
+Airborne radionuclide intake rates are presented in Table 4-2.
+Section 4.4 describes how Table 4-2 was derived.
+A spreadsheet (ORAUT 2015) documents the various calculations that were used to develop annual exposures and intake rates for each source, EA, and year combination.
+The maximum sitewide annual intakes are assigned in the Interactive RadioEpidemiological Program (IREP) as a lognormal distribution with a geometric standard deviation of 3.0.